Follow me on social media:

 Let me help you on your Computer Vision journey.

-- If you are a customer and have purchased one of my books/courses, please either (1) email me from the email address you used to purchase or (2) let me know you are a customer in the subject line.
+2. If you are a customer, please either (1) email me from the email address you used to purchase or (2) let me know you are a customer in your message.
 My email system automatically flags customer questions and will place your email/question in a special priority queue, ensuring I can get back to you ASAP.
-As a customer, you will receive a guaranteed response from me.
+As a customer, you will receive a guaranteed response either from me or someone on my team.

 Please keep these guidelines in mind before clicking the “Submit” button.
 Thank you!